 Compliance Management Certifications: A List

-Managing compliance requirements and responsibilities isn’t a task that should be left to amateurs.
+Managing compliance requirements and responsibilities isn’t a task that amateurs should do.
 Your business’s reputation and its ability to operate are at stake.

 To manage your compliance program, you may seek a certified compliance professional with one or more of these certifications:

 - Certified Regulatory Compliance Manager Professional (CRCMP), from the International Association of Risk and Compliance Professionals (IARC), one of the most widely held (32 countries) compliance certifications in the world

 - Certified Regulatory Compliance Manager (CRCM), from the American Bankers Association (ABA)

 - Certified Regulatory and Compliance Professional (CRCP), from the Financial Industry Regulatory Authority (FINRA)